If a dog has a low red blood cell count in the circulatory system, he has anemia.

-In addition, a urinalysis, chest and abdominal x-rays, biochemical profile, and fecal exam may also be performed.
+In addition, the vet may perform a urinalysis, chest and abdominal x-rays, biochemical profile, and fecal exam to look for possible underlying causes.

 How Can We Prevent Anemia in Our Dogs?

-There are several things that can be done to prevent or minimize the occurrence of canine anemia.
+There are several things you can do to prevent or minimize the occurrence of canine anemia in our dogs.
 For example: